corkborg/eaglecool-fuse-drive/README.md

 Eagle cool is an image management tool (https://eagle.cool/)

-This project is for mounting Eagle cool libraries as a filesystem with FUSE.<br>
+This project is for mounting Eagle cool libraries as a filesystem with FUSE.
-Currently, it only supports Linux, but it may also be usable with macFuse and other platforms.

 ```shell
 $ python3 eagle_fs.py /mnt